 - The Hearing

 The appellant will be given an opportunity to address the hearing board.
 The appellant may bring an academic advisor or witness.
 Advisors may counsel their advisees during the hearing but do not have privilege of the floor.
-The hearing officer must be notified of the intention to bring advisors or witnesses no later than two working days prior to the hearing.
+The Academic judiciary assistant must be notified of the intention to bring advisors or witnesses no later than two working days prior to the hearing.

 The board may call its own witnesses and introduce pertinent information to the hearing.
 The board may bring an advisor, who may remain during the entire hearing.
 The accuser and the appellant may ask each other questions, as well as ask questions of each other's witnesses.